 Cleaning, Handwashing and Sanitizing Procedures

-Handwashing will continue to be a very important risk mitigation step as it helps to stop the spread of germs.
-In addition to the lavatory sinks found in all restrooms around camp, there will also be additional sanitizing stations throughout camp, at every program area and cabin.
-Additionally, all staff will be equipped with hand sanitizer to encourage frequent use.
+Handwashing continues to be a very important risk mitigation step as it helps stop the spread of germs.
+In addition to the lavatory sinks found in all restrooms around Camp, you will also find additional hand sanitizing stations throughout Camp for use when water and soap are not available.

 To ensure we do not inadvertently introduce Covid-19 to our campers and staff, visitors will not be allowed this summer.
 Camp will continue to allow deliveries for essential camp items.
-This includes UPS, FedEx, USPS, food deliveries, propane, etc. We have prepared a safe location for all deliveries away from our camper populations and all vendors that need to be on camp beyond this location must check-in with the Camp Office and comply with camp’s protocols to Covid-19 to limit the risk of additional exposure.
+This includes UPS, FedEx, USPS, food deliveries, propane, etc. We have prepared a safe location for all deliveries away from our camper populations and all vendors that need to be on camp beyond this location must check in with the Camp Office and comply with camp’s protocols to Covid-19 to limit the risk of additional exposure.

 Staff Time Off

-Appropriate time off for our staff is crucial to the success of our programming, mental well-being and care of your children.
+Appropriate time off for our staff is crucial to the success of our programming, mental well-being, and care of your children.
 Daily on-site staff time off will be incorporated appropriately into the camp schedule.
 However, at this time, seasonal staff will not be mandated to remain on camp property on their time off between sessions.
 Staff will be required to abide by and sign a code of conduct ensuring they understand their role is to keep our camp community safe this summer.

 I have more questions and thoughts, who can I contact?